CIMIL/MUSEPA/README.md

 $ pip3 install -r requirements.txt
 ```

-We are now ready to run cMinor v2.
+We are now ready to run MUSEPA.

-## 3. Running cMinor v2
+## 3. Running MUSEPA

-First of all, since cMinor works with an RDF store, you have to decide if to run Blazegraph, or to use rdflib to store your triples.
+First of all, since MUSEPA works with an RDF store, you have to decide if to run Blazegraph, or to use rdflib to store your triples.
 If you want to use Blazegraph, go to section 3.1; otherwise, section 3.2 for rdflib.

-#### 3.1 cMinor over a Blazegraph endpoint
+#### 3.1 MUSEPA over a Blazegraph endpoint

 Of course, you must run a Blazegraph instance.
 Please refer to [Blazegraph website](https://blazegraph.com/) to know how to do this.

 Once this is done, the first thing to try is:

 ```
-$ python3 cminor.py --help
+$ python3 musepa.py --help
 ```

-You should now see some helpful information that would help you to understand the following call, that is meant to be _the standard way to call cMinor v2_ (i.e., with a blazegraph RDF endpoint running, and listening on localhost.
+You should now see some helpful information that would help you to understand the following call, that is meant to be _the standard way to call MUSEPA_ (i.e., with a blazegraph RDF endpoint running, and listening on localhost.

 ```
-$ python3 cminor.py
+$ python3 musepa.py
 ```

-#### 3.2 cMinor on a rdflib endpoint
+#### 3.2 MUSEPA on a rdflib endpoint

 There is nothing to install in this case.
-The drawback of using rdflib is that cMinor doesn't provide a way to store permanently triples when we use rdflib.
-This means that if you close cMinor, you lose your knowledge base.
+The drawback of using rdflib is that MUSEPA doesn't provide a way to store permanently triples when we use rdflib.
+This means that if you close MUSEPA, you lose your knowledge base.

 ```
-$ python cminor.py --endpoint rdflib
+$ python musepa.py --endpoint rdflib
 ```

-## 4. Using cMinor
+## 4. Using MUSEPA

-The interaction with cMinor can be of 3 different types:
+The interaction with MUSEPA can be of 3 different types:

 - Query
 - Update